 Traditional Chinese New Year Food - 10 Most Popular Lucky Dishes

 The family reunion dinner on Chinese New Year’s Eve matters a lot for Chinese people.
-Below is a list of the luckiest food with good symbols to eat for the Chinese New Year.
+Below is a list of the luckiest Chinese New Year food with good symbols.
 The lunar New Year 2022 is coming, try these traditional dishes and have a prosperous next year...

 1. Steamed Fish